ssfsx17/ffpnp/Jobs/Viking.md

 ## Viking Tech

 ### Viking Tech T1

+Intimidating Pressure (2 AP) (single) - Attempt to cause Immobilize status (2), using Magic Accuracy and opposed by Magic Evasion.

 Pillage Gil (1 AP) (single) - Attack, and 1/10th of the damage is gained as Gil.